camel-tooling/vscode-camelk/README.md

 Settings include:

+* **Close Log View When Integration Removed** - Indicates whether an open Log view for a published integration should be closed if the integration is removed (stopped).
+Defaults to true (checked).
+If unchecked, the Log will remain open and indicate that the integration has been stopped in the title bar.
 * **Show Status Bar Messages** - Indicates whether to show messages in the status bar to indicate when the system is updating, such as when the Camel K Integrations view is being refreshed or a new Integration is being deployed.
 * **Namespace** - The namespace to be used for all Apache Camel K and Kubernetes operations.
 This defaults to `default` but can be set to whatever your namespace has been configured to in your runtime.
 When it is updated, the Apache Camel K Integrations view is refreshed automatically.
 (See [Changing the Namespace](#changing-the-namespace) below for a bit more detail.)